 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of patients who were given antianxiety medications.
-Antianxiety medications are prescribed to residents suffering from depression and anxiety.
+This tells you the percentage of patients given antianxiety drugs.
+These drugs are typically prescribed to residents experiencing depression and anxiety.

 Managing Depression Among Residents